xingkaixin/PySmash/README.md

 PySmash
 =======

-use Pythong to build Smash
+use Python to build Smash